rvm/rvm1-ansible/README.md

 ## Requirements

-- Tested on ubuntu 12.04 LTS but it should work on other versions that are similar.
+- Tested on CentOS 6 and 7
+- Tested on Debian 8 and 9
-- Tested on RHEL6.5 and CentOS [6.5, 6.6, 6.7]
+- Tested on Ubuntu 14.04 and 16.04

 ## Ansible galaxy